Tribulation – Today

 Once man decides what is truth apart from the Bible, then the relevance of the Bible quickly falls and it becomes merely a book of ideas open to reinterpretation according to human wisdom.
 Critics argue science has proven the ‘fact’ of evolution.
 This, in reality, is a statement of faith, not science since the supposed events of evolution are no longer observable and nor are they testable.
 For that reason it is strictly not science but historical conjecture.
 Therefore the supposed ‘science’ of origins cannot discredit the Genesis account of creation.
 For more on this see: Genesis and Creation.

-2. Historically.
-While there have been many attacks by academics, archaeologists and historians, there has been one recently which proved to be hugely popular and very influential, but in the guise of a thriller novel: Dan Brown’s “The Da Vinci Code”.
+As an example, one recent novel proved to be hugely popular and very influential, in the guise of a thriller drama: Dan Brown’s “The Da Vinci Code“.
 It sold over 40 million copies and made the author a multimillionaire.
 While written as a work of fiction Dan Brown claims the historical basis of his novel is fact: that the New testament accounts of Jesus Christ are fraudulent, that Jesus was not the Son of God but a mortal prophet, married Mary Magdalene and their descendants became kings of France.

 As expected Dan Brown’s theories raised a storm of controversy, but the troubling fact was that the faith of some Christians was shaken by his claims while others accepted them as historical fact.
 When the movie based on the book came out in 2006 a friend and I handed out a small pamphlet drawing attention to the false claims of Dan Brown.
 On one evening I was outside the theatre when an angry woman stormed across the car park with an embarrassed young daughter in tow incensed that I had rejected Dan Brown’s theories.
 My friend overheard one woman say to another “I told you Mary was the leader of the Church”.
 Such is the power of false ideas sown into an undiscerning public.
 You can read the pamphlet “The Da Vinci Code – Fact or Fiction?” here.